LCOGT/asteroidtracker-dj/README.md

 Only deploy tagged releases.

 ## Version 1.9
-- Combine old and new timelapses and upload the combined version
+- Combine old and new timelapses and upload the combined versions

 ## Versions 1.8
 - Extra compatibility with Django 2.1